 The Energy Savings Trust provided 100% grant funding (£45K) for the installation of a charging point for each University facility including public charging units at AFRC and PNDC.
-Charge points are now live at AFRC, PNDC, Estates Services garage and Richmond Street.
+Charge points are now live at AFRC, PNDC and at Estates Services garage.
 The rapid charger at PNDC has proved to be particularly popular and this asset is particularly welcome as it fills a gap on the national charging infrastructure network.
+The sites at Richmond Street await the CHP works in that area to be completed.